rickkas7/photonAudio/README.md

 [Example 4](https://github.com/rickkas7/photonAudio/tree/master/audio4/) is like Example 3, except it uploads 6 channels of 44.1KHz 16-bit samples to a server.
 The Javascript can save one of the streams to a wav file.

+[Example 5](https://github.com/rickkas7/photonAudio/tree/master/audio5/) is like Example 3, except it captures samples into RAM.
+Once the output buffer is filled, the samples are printed to USB serial as decimal values.